zognin/tp/docs/DeveloperGuide.md

 1. Home Chef chooses to add a client.
 2. Home Chef enters details in required format.
-3. BTBB displays a new client.
+3. BTBB displays the new client.

     Use case ends.

 **Extensions**

 * 2a.
-Phone number entered already exists in the system.
+Client entered already exists in the system.
     * 2a1.
 BTBB informs Home Chef that client already exists.

       Use case ends.